sebastian-software/effective-eslint/readme.md

 # @effective/eslint

 Welcome to `@effective/eslint`, the one-stop-shop for all your ESLint configurations.
-Standing on the shoulders of giants, this package amalgamates the best practices and presets from renowned sources such as React, XO, Next.js, and more, to deliver a best-of-breed ESLint configuration.
+Standing on the shoulders of giants, this package amalgamates the best practices and presets from renowned sources such as React, XO, ESLint-TypeScript, Next.js, and more, to deliver a best-of-breed ESLint configuration.
 It's designed to streamline your development process, ensuring your code is clean, efficient, and adheres to the highest standards of quality.

 ## Features